christinto/motomart/README.md

     - ganache-cli --noVMErrorsOnRPCResponse

+2. Truffle compile & Truffle migrate

-2. Connect metamask to ganache-cli
+3. Connect metamask to ganache-cli

     Metamask should be connected to the local ganache-cli environment on port 8545.